panurge-ws/ng-imago/README.md

 ```javascript
 var app = angular.module('app', ['ngImago']);
 ```
-You can also configure the defaults value.
+You can also configure the default values.
 See below ([Configuration](https://github.com/panurge-ws/ng-imago#configuration)).

 ### HOW TO USE
 ***

-## Multi resolutions sources*
+## 1. Multi resolutions sources
 ---
-**Use ng-imago to load the images according to a given resolution, exactly as you usually do with Media queries inside CSS.**
+**Use ng-imago to load images according to a given resolution (or media query), exactly as you usually do with Media queries inside CSS.**

 In your HTML, insert a **img** tag and add the **ng-imago** directive.
 Set attibutes for each resolution you want to support, passing inside the attribute the url of the image.